christianb93/k8s-on-openstack/README.md

 * Lab6 - play with the Kuryr networking solution
 * Lab7 - install the Cinder CSI plugins
 * Lab8 - use the Octavia Ingress controller
+* Lab9 - use the Keystone identity webhook

 # Sizing of the environment